phlowers/mechaphlowers/docs/user_guide/ug_general_concepts.md

 ![Image not available](./assets/support_frame.drawio.png "Support frame")

+!!! important

+    In mechaphlowers, the _arm length_ is not the distance between the center and the end of the support, but between the center and the insulator attachment point.

 ### Cable frame / Span frame

 The reference support frame for a span is the left support depending on line direction evolution.